Musk's hand gesture during Trump inauguration festivities draws scrutiny

 "Did Elon Musk Sieg Heil at Trump's inauguration?" asked the Jerusalem Post.

-Spokespeople for Musk and Trump did not immediately reply to requests for comment.
+"Frankly, they need better dirty tricks.
+The 'everyone is Hitler' attack is sooo tired," Musk said on his social media platform X late on Monday.

-Soon after his speech, Musk posted a Fox video clip of portions of his speech on his social media network X, that cut away from the podium when he made the first gesture while facing the cameras.
+Soon after his speech, Musk posted a Fox video clip of portions of his speech on X, that cut away from the podium when he made the first gesture while facing the cameras.
 "The future is so exciting," he wrote above it.

-Some X users came to Musk’s defense, claiming that Musk was expressing “my heart goes out to you” and criticising posts that suggested otherwise.
+A spokesperson for Trump did not immediately reply to requests for comment.

 Musk has backed the far-right Alternative for Germany (AfD), an anti-immigration, anti-Islamic party labeled as right-wing-extremist by German security services, in an upcoming national election.
 He hosted a broadcast with the party's leader on his social media platform earlier this month.